romhack/PsxVram-SDL/README.md

 PsxVram-SDL
 ===========

-Viewer for displaying VRAM save states from PCSX, ePSXe and NO$PSX.
+Viewer for displaying PSX VRAM dumps and save states from PCSX, ePSXe and NO$PSX.

 Features
 --------